Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Quantum Circuits

-Now we discuss how one can simulate the action of the Kraus map given in Eq. (\ref{kraus_map}) by using a quantum circuit.
-We imagine that the system has been prepared in some arbitrary initial state $\rho_0$.
-The desired circuit then needs to map all possible input states to the correct final state given in Eq. (\ref{final_state}).
+Now we discuss how one can simulate the action of the Kraus map given in Eq.~(\ref{map:trot:LME}) by using a quantum circuit.
+The circuit implementing a single Trotter step must perform the mapping written in Eq.~(\ref{trotter:mapping}).

-This means constructing a circuit such that it transforms an initial state $\rho(0)\mapsto\rho_{\rm ss}=\sum_i K_i\rho(0) K_i^\dagger$.
-This is not a unitary operation so ancilla qubits must be utilized to purify the channel into a unitary operation.
+This is not a unitary map (because we are simulating dissipation), so ancilla qubits must be employed to purify the channel into a unitary operation.
 Such a unitary operator is guaranteed to exist by Stinespring's dilation theorem\cite{preskill_notes}.